 Much of the discussion about volatility has focused on two dimensions of volatility.
 First, there is the large dispersion of productivity/profitability across businesses.
 Second, there is the ongoing reallocation of outputs and inputs across businesses.
 In terms of the latter, it is useful to note that such reallocation reflects an important form of dispersion across businesses - specifically, dispersion in output and input growth rates across businesses.
-That is, reallocation reflects resources from contracting businesses (those with negative growth rates in outputs and inputs) being reallocated to expanding businesses (those with positive growth rates in output and input growth rate distributions and obviously by construction contribute substantially to volatility.
+That is, reallocation reflects resources from contracting businesses (those with negative growth rates in outputs and inputs) being reallocated to expanding businesses (those with positive growth rates in outputs and inputs).
+Entry and exit rates are at the extremes of the output and input growth rate distributions and obviously by construction contribute substantially to volatility.